BRASMOD/brasmod_main/docs/index.md

 # BRASMOD
 <div style="text-align: justify;">
 BRASMOD is the first large-scale, open-access, tax-benefit microsimulation model for Brazil.
-Built within the EUROMOD software, our model encompasses the complete federal structure of taxes and benefits from 2008 to 2023, including the COVID-related benefits.
+Built within the EUROMOD software, our model encompasses the complete federal structure of taxes and benefits from 2008 to 2023.
 </div>

 ## Citation